apache/flink/docs/apis/best_practices.md

 env.getConfig().registerTypeWithKryoSerializer(MyCustomType.class, ProtobufSerializer.class);

 // register the serializer included with Apache Thrift as the standard serializer
-// TBaseSerializer states it should be initalized as a default Kryo serializer env.getConfig().addDefaultKryoSerializer(MyCustomType.class, TBaseSerializer.class);
+// TBaseSerializer states it should be initialized as a default Kryo serializer env.getConfig().addDefaultKryoSerializer(MyCustomType.class, TBaseSerializer.class);

 {% endhighlight %}